 It’s easy to forget just how dangerous electricity is, but many people lost their lives in the development of household electricity supplies and the creation of some of our favourite appliances.

-But with around 60% of all house fires involving electrical equipment, and with hundreds of thousands of people suffering serious injuries and dozens losing their lives in electrical accidents every year, there’s no room for complacency.
+But with around 60% of all house fires involving electrical equipment and hundreds of thousands of people suffering serious injuries and dozens losing their lives in electrical accidents every year, there’s no room for complacency.

 So how can you avoid electrical home emergencies?